 Essential FDA 21 CFR Part 11 Software Requirements

-When your medical device company has transitioned into an electronic document control solution, the following requirements become applicable to you:
+When your medical device company has transitioned into a 21 CFR Part 11 compliant document management system, the following requirements become applicable to you:

 - System validation: Your company should authenticate the system software regularly.
 This is needed to ensure that all components of the system are working as projected.